 There is good opacification of the pulmonary arterial tree with no evidence of pulmonary embolus.
 There is no evidence of right heart strain.
 There is a polypoidal soft tissue filling defect within the anterior aspect of the left atrium, apparently arising from the intra-atrial septum via a pedicle, in keeping with an atrial myxoma.
 There is bibasal patchy atelectasis and small bilateral pleural effusions.

 The principal differentials for a mass within one of the heart chambers are myxoma and thrombus, particularly within the left atrium where thrombus occurs most frequently, usually in a background of atrial fibrillation.

-Further imaging with MRI can differentiate tumour from thrombus.
+Further imaging with MRI can differentiate tumor from thrombus.
 Myxomas arise from the atrial wall via a pedicle, most commonly from the inter-atrial septum, protruding into the atrial cavity.
 Myxomas are of heterogenous appearance with low-to-intermediate T1w signal and intermediate-to-high T2w signal.
-Thrombi are usually of homogenous appearance, although they may appear more heterogenous when chronic and organised.
+Thrombi are usually of homogenous appearance, although they may appear more heterogenous when chronic and organized.
 Myxomas demonstrate patchy and heterogenous poor enhancement with gadolinium, whereas thrombi do not enhance.